mgmeedendorp/ros-commu/README.md

 # ros-commu
 The catkin workspace folder for my commu dialogue project at Osaka University's Intelligent Robotics Laboratory

+More information about the SoTa / CommU robot used can be found at [CommU.md](CommU.md).

 ## Installation

 ### Requirements